Partygate: 9 December onwards

 On 14 December, Conservative politician Shaun Bailey, a member of the London Assembly and a former candidate for Mayor of London, resigned as chair of the Police and Crime Committee of the Assembly after his attendance at a gathering that was alleged to have breached COVID-19 regulations.
 Shortly after his resignation, photographs were published of him and over 20 members of staff at a gathering with drinks and a buffet held in the basement of Conservative Campaign Headquarters on 14 December 2020, when he was the party's mayoral candidate.
 Four aides on secondment from the party who attended the gathering had been disciplined by the party the week before his resignation, for holding a "raucous" event.
 Cabinet member Grant Shapps stated that the event was "absolutely unacceptable", and not authorised by the Conservative Party.
 The Metropolitan Police later said they would contact two people who were at the party over possible breaches of the Health Protection (Coronavirus, Restrictions) Regulations.
 On 11 November 2022, the police said they would be taking no action over the matter as "the investigation reviewed all the material thoroughly and after careful consideration, it was determined that there was insufficient evidence to disprove the version of events provided by attendees to a standard that would meet the threshold required".

-On 16 December, The Guardian and The Independent, in a joint investigation, reported allegations that Johnson attended a party in Downing Street on 15 May 2020, during the first national lockdown.
-Downing Street issued a statement saying "On 15 May 2020 the prime minister held a series of meetings throughout the afternoon, including briefly with the then health and care secretary and his team in the garden following a press conference.
+On 16 December, a joint investigation by The Guardian and The Independent reported allegations that Johnson attended a party in Downing Street on 15 May 2020, during the first national lockdown.
+Downing Street issued a statement, saying: "On 15 May 2020 the prime minister held a series of meetings throughout the afternoon, including briefly with the then health and care secretary and his team in the garden following a press conference.
 The prime minister went to his residence shortly after 7pm.
 A small number of staff required to be in work remained in the Downing Street garden for part of the afternoon and evening".
-On 19 December, The Guardian published a photograph of the event showing 19 people drinking wine and said that "there are no laptops, files or notepads to take minutes on show".
+On 19 December, The Guardian published a photograph of the event showing 19 people drinking wine and noting "there are no laptops, files or notepads to take minutes on show".
 Johnson was shown sitting next to his then-fiancée, Carrie Symonds, who was holding their newborn son.
-Downing Street insisted that the photograph showed a work meeting.
+Downing Street insisted the photograph showed a work meeting.

-The Metropolitan Police referred itself and their role and involvement in the policing and security of the buildings to the Independent Office for Police Conduct (IOPC), the police watchdog, on 17 December, following a complaint by Green Party peer Jenny Jones, who said that there was a "conflict of interest and a potential cover up" in relation to the police declining to investigate an allegation that a party took place in Downing Street in the run-up to Christmas 2020.
+The Metropolitan Police referred itself and their role in the policing and security of the buildings to the Independent Office for Police Conduct (IOPC), the police watchdog, on 17 December, following a complaint by Green Party peer Jenny Jones, who said that there was a "conflict of interest and a potential cover up" in relation to the police declining to investigate.